Child Education Planning Calculator

 4. Is SIP the only way to save for my child's education?

 No. SIP is one structured way to save regularly, and it is commonly used because it aligns with monthly income and enforces discipline.
 Some families also use lump-sum investments when they receive bonuses, inheritances, or maturing proceeds, and these can significantly reduce the ongoing SIP required.
-The calculator factors in existing savings through the 'Current savings for education' field.
+Enter any existing savings in the 'Current savings for education' field in advanced mode: the corpus breakdown in the results panel will show what those savings grow to by the goal year, and the required SIP adjusts accordingly.
 A mix of SIP and occasional lump-sum top-ups is often the practical outcome for most families.
-Diversifying across asset classes — equity, debt, and government-backed schemes — is a common approach for managing risk within the overall education corpus.
+Diversifying across asset classes such as equity, debt, and government-backed schemes is a common approach for managing risk within the overall education corpus.

 5. What if my child's education plans change later?